shezan21/shezan21/README.md

 <h1 align="center">Hi 👋, I'm Shezan Qureshi</h1>
 <h3 align="center">Welcome to my GitHub profile!
-I'm Shezan Qureshi, a Data Science enthusiast with a passion for leveraging data to drive insights and solve complex problems.
+I'm Shezan Qureshi, a Data Analysis Enthusiast with a passion for leveraging data to drive insights and solve complex problems.
 I am constantly expanding my skills and knowledge in the field of data science, and I am excited to share my journey with you through my project portfolio.</h3>

 <img align="right" alt="Data Analysis" width="400" src="75ez.gif">